 The Company has also adopted these accounting standards effective January 1, 2019.
-The adoption of these accounting standards had no significant impact on the consolidated financial statements.
+The adoption of these accounting standards had no significant impact on the condensed consolidated interim financial statements.
 These standards are:

 IFRS 16 - Leases IFRIC 23 - Uncertainty over income tax treatment